rust-lang/book/src/ch17-05-traits-for-async.md

 introducing streams, streams are like asynchronous iterators.
-Unlike `Iterator` and `Future`, there is no definition of a `Stream` trait in the standard library as of the time of writing,<!-- TODO: verify before press time! --> but there *is* a very common definition used throughout the ecosystem.
+Unlike `Iterator` and `Future`, there is no definition of a `Stream` trait in the standard library as of the time of writing,<!-- TODO: verify before press time! --> but there *is* a very common definition from the `futures` crate used throughout the ecosystem.

 Let’s review the definitions of the `Iterator` and `Future` traits, so we can build up to how a `Stream` trait that merges them together might look.
 From